 - Saturday– Peter Pan — 9 p.m.

-I know in the past I’ve been so busy trying to pack things in at the park.
-Oftentimes, I have stopped along the walkway and lingered here watching clips of whatever movie was playing.
+In the past, I know I’ve been so busy trying to pack things in at the park to enjoy these types of things.
+Often, I have stopped along the walkway and lingered here watching clips of whatever movie was playing.
 It’s one of those unexpected things that’s worth taking the time to enjoy.

 *The movie schedule above and times change monthly.

 While there’s plenty to do at Disney’s Beach Club Resort, there are a few other fun things on the property or within short walking distance.
 They include: